jgddesigns/cool_chart/README.md

 Contact: jaygeorgedunn@gmail.com

-A simple Radar Chart component for use with React.js and Next.js.
+Radar Chart component for use with React.js and Next.js.
 Customize size, color and points of data.
 Works for 3 to 8 attributes.

 ![003](https://github.com/user-attachments/assets/173665d3-1689-436b-913f-1abc3f4e50af)